Digipr01/Daily-Scrambler/README.md

 # Daily Scrambler
 ## What is Daily Scrambler
-Daily scrambler is a discord bot that sends a Tnoodle generated scramble daily, in the selected channel Daily scrambler was made for DannyHTv
+Daily scrambler is a discord bot that sends a Tnoodle generated scramble daily, in the selected channel Daily scrambler was made for the DannyHTv Discord server.

 ## How to use
-Daily Scrambler is currently still being worked on, but there is alot already There is a command for every wca event, hope to add unofficial soon!
+Daily Scrambler is currently still being worked on, but there is alot already There is a command for every WCA event, hope to add unofficial soon!

 ## Contributors
 Main dev: Digipr01